 - MPI communication library

-We have implemented the MPICH communication library, an implementation of the MPI communication library developed mainly by Argonne National Laboratories, on the K and post-K computers.
-In particular, we are developing a mechanism that can efficiently use post-K computer communication hardware.
+We are implementing the MPICH communication library, an implementation of the MPI communication library developed mainly by Argonne National Laboratories, for the supercomputer Fugaku.
+In particular, we are developing a mechanism that efficiently utilizes the Fugaku communication hardware.

 - File I / O library

-We are developing a DTF file I/O library, realizing a real-time job-to-job file I/O and a FTAR file I/O library, and parallelizing a file I/O with the tar format.
+We are developing a DTF file I/O library, realizing a real-time job-to-job file I/O library.

 Development of McKernel: a Linux-compatible lightweight kerne